- ► 2012 (61)

 About This Blog

-An eclectic blog chronicling a slow-moving turtle's attempt at gaining financial independence.
-I am an amateur contrarian investor with a value-investing tilt and influenced by macroeconomics.
-My risk tolerance is very high so treat everything I say as very risky...
-Also feel free to visit my non-investment blog describing my life and seemingly random thoughts...
+An investment blog chronicling a slow-moving turtle's attempt at gaining financial independence.
+Mostly contrarian investing with value-investing tilt and influenced by macroeconomics.
+Feel free to visit my non-investment blog describing my life and thoughts.

 - Sivaram Velauthapillai